osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysis.md

 # Safety Analysis with Error Model V2

 ## Introduction
-In this write-up, we demonstrate on an example how functional ahazard asessment (FHA), fault impact analysis (FMEA), and fault tree analysis (FTA) of a safety-critical system can be performed through the use of AADL, Error Model V2 (EMV2), and the analysis capabilities of OSATE.
+In this write-up, we demonstrate on an example how functional ahazard asessment (FHA), fault impact analysis (FMEA like), and fault tree analysis (FTA) of a safety-critical system can be performed through the use of AADL, Error Model V2 (EMV2), and the analysis capabilities of OSATE.

 In fault impact analysis the impact of fault occurrences on a system is determined through forward reasoning from an error source.
 One such form of inductive impact analysis is known as failure mode and effect analysis (FMEA).
 In OSATE it is supported by a Fault Impact Analysis capability.